FREE Shipping on orders over $899

 In rare cases, surgery may be necessary to remove kidney stones, especially if they are large or causing a severe obstruction.

-6. Prevention of future stones:
+6. Prevention of future calculations:

 1. Drink enough water: